ezengold/my-swift-journey/README.md

 ##  Custom Property Wrappers

-A smart text field that self validate on editing
+**A smart text field that self validate on editing.**

+Property wrappers in Swift are a powerful feature that allows you to define reusable logic for managing how properties are stored, validated, or modified.
+They encapsulate behaviors like validation, caching, or thread-safety, enabling code reuse and cleaner property management.
+In this demo example we build a smart field in SwiftUI that auto validate user input while editing.

 ```
 @propertyWrapper